JackPotat0/jackpotat0.github.io/docs/game.md

 Again, non linear storytelling rarely works for me.

 #### Shadow Hearts (Progress before dropped: 95%)
 Emulator decides to erase heal/shop point right before final boss, not that I really care about the ending at that point.
+I watched it, it was ok.

 ---

 ### **NEXT UP/ONGOING**
 - Yakuza: Like A Dragon
-- Tales of Arise

 ### **INTERESTED IN**
 - Hi-Fi Rush
 - Ace Attorney series
 - Grandia
-- Valkyrie Profile 2nd attempt
 - Breath of Fire II
 - Mass Effect Trilogy